Skip to content

 Schema Validation

-# ✅ Valid: Version specified
+# ✅ Valid: version is optional

 version: "1.0"